aws-cloudformation/cloudformation-guard/README.md

 ```
 Remember to add `~/.guard/bin/` to your `$PATH`.

-Altenatively, you can install the latest version with [Homebrew](https://brew.sh/).
+Alternatively, you can install the latest version with [Homebrew](https://brew.sh/).

 ```bash
 $ brew install cloudformation-guard